jrkerns/pylinac/docs/source/starshot_docs.rst

   of the FWHM.
 An even number of spokes must be found (1 for each side; e.g. 3 collimator angles should produce 6 spokes, one for each side of the CAX).
 * **Match peaks** -- Peaks are matched to their counterparts opposite the CAX to compose a line using a simple peak number offset.
-* **Find wobble** -- Starting at the initial starting point, an evolutionary gradient method is utilized to find the point of minimum distance to all lines.
+* **Find wobble** -- Starting at the initial starting point, a Nelder-Mead gradient method is utilized to find the point of minimum distance to all lines.
 If recursive is set to True and a "reasonable" wobble (<2mm) is not found using the passes settings, the peak height and radius are iterated until a reasonable wobble is found.